Tinoux0/TeamAPI/README.md

 # TeamAPI
 Easier team management

-Just create new instance to use methods
+Just create new instance of TeamAPI to use methods